Richard5325/Logistic_Regrssion-Lead_Scoring_Case_Study/README.md

 # Logistic_Regrssion-Lead_Scoring_Case_Study
-# This repository contains the logestic regression model that is used to get the hot leads to increase lead conversion rate and increase overall efficency by focusing on hot lead.
+# This repository contains the logestic regression model that is used to get the hot leads to increase lead conversion rate and increase overall efficiency by focusing on hot lead.

 # The Problem statement :
 An education company named X Education sells online courses to industry professionals.
 On any given day, many professionals who are interested in the courses land on their website and browse for courses.